zurra/LXR-Flux/README.md

 | **Extensibility**             | Plugin with deep gameplay integration | Open-source tool, plug-and-play |
 | **Core Focus**                | *Perception realism and AI awareness* | *Fast, reactive environmental sensing* |

-   - **LXR** is a complete AI perception ultimate light detection framework with line-traced lighting, memory of light states, beam visibility, and player silhouette detection.
+   - **LXR** is a complete AI perception and ultimate light detection framework with line-traced lighting, memory of light states, beam visibility, and player silhouette detection.

    - **LXRFlux** is your GPU-powered light radar, ideal for lightweight sensing and ambient triggers.

+---

+## 🧠 About the Author

+Developed by [Lord Zurra](https://www.linkedin.com/in/hannes-v%C3%A4is%C3%A4nen-2194403) – the creator of [**LXR**](https://docs.clusterfact.games/docs/LXR), the most advanced light detection plugin for Unreal Engine.
 ---